 - Our 2020 competition asked participants to predict traffic in the second half of 2019 from given data in the first half of 2019.
 Thus temporal transfer learning across seasons was possible, although a performance boost could be achieved when also using the validation set data provided for training.

-- The work of H. Martin following their 2019 prize winning solution indicated that some degree of transfer of learned traffic patterns to almost unseen cities was possible with their GNN approach.
+- The work of H. Martin et al. following their 2019 prize winning solution indicated that some degree of transfer of learned traffic patterns to almost unseen cities was possible with their GNN approach.